Raymond Bonham Carter

 Raymond Henry Bonham Carter (19 June 1929 – 17 January 2004) was a British banker and a member of the prominent Bonham Carter family.

 Early life

-He was born in Paddington, London, to Sir Maurice Bonham-Carter (1880–1960), a politician and cricketer, and his wife, Lady Violet Asquith (1887–1969), a political activist who was created Baroness Asquith of Yarnbury in 1964.
-Her father was H. H. Asquith (1852–1928), who served as Prime Minister from 1908 to 1916 and became the 1st Earl of Oxford and Asquith in 1925.
+He was born in Paddington, London, into the prominent British Bonham Carter family, to Sir Maurice Bonham-Carter, a politician and cricketer, and his wife, Lady Violet Asquith, a political activist who was created Baroness Asquith of Yarnbury in 1964.
+Her father was H. H. Asquith, who served as Prime Minister from 1908 to 1916 and became the 1st Earl of Oxford and Asquith in 1925.

 His elder siblings were Cressida Ridley, Laura Grimond and Mark Bonham Carter, Baron Bonham-Carter.
 He was educated at St. Ronan's School, Hawkhurst, Winchester College and Magdalen College, Oxford, graduating in 1952.
 He then went to Harvard.

 Career

 At various times, he held senior posts with the Bank of England (1958–1963), the International Monetary Fund (1961–1963), Warburgs (1963–1977), and the Department of Industry (1977–1979).